CiviCooP/org.civicoop.documents/README.md

 ## Hooks

-See [doc/hooks.ms](available hooks) for the documentation of the hooks in this extension
+See [available hooks](doc/hooks.md) for the documentation of the hooks in this extension

 ## Roadmap